Directors of CNELM & Senior Management

 Co-Programme Leader CNELM Nutritional Therapy Practice Diploma (NTPD) and Clinic Manager

 Before discovering nutrition, Janet’s previous working life was spent in marketing working for an international hotel company.
 Janet is a first class honours graduate of the BSc Hons Nutritional Therapy programme taught at CNELM.
 She also has a BSc in Business Studies.
 Janet formally co-directed a London based nutritional therapy company called Key Nutrition, which focused on seeing clients on a one to one basis, as well as working with schools, businesses and local charities.
 Janet also works part time as the nutritional advisor in a health food shop.
 Janet is module leader for L6 Advanced Nutritional Therapy Practice on the NTPD.
+She is a memberof the Senior Academic Team.

 Chris Rasey BA Certified Coach Trainer